 The complete guide to copyrighting a book for Australian self-published authors looking to protect their intellectual property!

-If you’re an Australian author close to finishing your first book and curious about how to copyright a book in Australia, then look no further, because we have the answer and good news for you.
+If you’re an Australian author close to finishing your first book and curious about how to copyright a book in Australia, good news.
+We have the copyright answers and information you need to copyright-protect your book.

-Australian authors don’t need to copyright or register for a copyright of their book, thanks to the Copyright Act of 1968, which protects an author’s work when they put their thoughts down on paper.
+Australian authors don’t need to copyright or register their books.
+This is because of the Copyright Act of 1968, which protects authors’ work when they put their thoughts down on paper.
 However, there’s still a bit to unpack surrounding copyright laws and protection in Australia, so let’s dig a little deeper.
+The more you understand about how copyright works, the better protected you will be as an Australian self-published author.

 If you’re starting in the self-publishing world and haven’t decided on the best self-publishing platform, check out our article on the Best Self-Publishing Platforms to Publish Your Book!
 We cover the pros and cons of the best self-publishing platforms available to Australian authors, including the two most popular print-on-demand platforms, Amazon KDP and IngramSpark Publishing.

-If you need assistance with any self-publishing services, including editing, formatting, cover design, or uploading, please don’t hesitate to contact us.
+If you need assistance with any self-publishing services in Australia, including editing, formatting, cover design, or uploading, please don’t hesitate to contact us.
+Our experienced team at Author Services Australia offers a full range of affordable self-publishing services to Australian authors.

 What Is Copyright and Why Is It So Important for All Authors?

-Copyright is one form of legal protection that safeguards an original expression of information or ideas in different formats, including broadcasts, music, images, sound, programs, and most importantly, writing.
+Copyright is one form of legal protection that safeguards original expressions of information or ideas in various formats, including broadcasts, music, images, sound, programs, and, most importantly, writing.
+This includes your book, regardless of whether you’ve published it or not.

-As an author, copyright means you’ll have the exclusive rights to your original written work, including poems, novels, articles, and any other form of literary expression you utilize.
-Copyright will allow authors to:
+As an author, copyright means you’ll have the exclusive rights to your original written work.
+This includes poems, novels, articles, and any other form of literary expression you utilize.
+Copyright law allows authors to:

 -